-- i.
-Provide direction on information technology through the alignment of its goals and activities with strategic goals and business processes. - ii.
-Provide directions and support in the preparation of the IT Strategic Plan in accordance with the Group's strategy, as well as supervise its implementation. - iii.
-Provide guidance on IT governance at the Group and the organization of the Group's IT resources. - iv.
-Supervise the implementation of the IT Strategic Plan and major IT projects in the Group
+i.
+The alignment of its objectives and activities with the strategic goals and business plans of the Group,

+- ii.
+The development of a strategic IT plan in line with the Group's strategy, - iii.
+IT governance within the Group and the organization of the Group's respective resources, . - 2.
+To oversee the implementation of each strategic IT plan and the major IT projects in the Group.